ConzZah/alpine-xfce4-bs/README.md

 - this is in **BETA**
 - i do this **because i have fun with it, i ain't getting paid bro.** if something breaks, let me know, and i'll see if i find time.

+### addendum:

+this is basically the same set of files as in my custom image: alpine-xfce4raspi,

+but without the raspi-specific patches / fixes.

+it also uses the same dotfiles as alpine-xfce4raspi,

+**but is intended for x86 / x86_64 systems**

 ### HOW TO USE:
 - download bootstrap.sh and put it on a usb drive
 - get the alpine stock image and flash it to another usb drive